 Choosing an Attorney or Guardian is often a difficult task.
-An experienced lawyer should be there to help you make the right decision, writes experienced Wills & Estates solicitor, Emily Edmonds.
+An experienced lawyer should be there to help you make the right decision, writes experienced Wills & Estates and Family Lawyer, Emily Edmonds.

 Choosing an Attorney or Guardian is not as easy as it seems.
 In NSW, there are two documents that can appoint people to manage your affairs in the event you lose capacity – an Enduring Power of Attorney which deals with financial matters, and an Appointment of Enduring Guardian which deals with health and lifestyle issues.

 If you lose capacity, the Guardian is the person who makes decisions about where you will live (such as which nursing home you will live in if necessary), what personal services you receive, what health care you receive, and they can also consent to and refuse medical treatment.
 A Guardian will also be able to access your confidential medical information such as medical records and test results.

 An Attorney is the person who manages your assets and finances.
 They will have the power to access your bank accounts, sign contracts to sell property, and deal with government departments such as Centrelink on your behalf.

 In QLD, there’s just the one document which is the Enduring Power of Attorney, so the people you appoint are referred to as your attorneys.
 This document deals with both medical and financial issues.

 With both the NSW and QLD documents, you can appoint the same person or people to act for both medical and financial matters or you can appoint different people to undertake each of the roles.

 How do you decide in which state to register your documents, if you live on the border?